Hosting and bandwidth provided by MacAce.net.

 Early reports of 20 and 30 hours of battery life are simply exaggerated.
 They're only possible if you let the phone idle in your pocket for the majority of that time.
 In other words, if you don't use the phone it lasts for a long time.
 While that's a testament to the platform's incredible idle power, the real world usage is good enough to stand on its own.
 It's better than any iPhone or Android phone I've tested thus far.

-iLounge -- which always is quite objective and was highly critical of the battery life of the iPhone 3G and iPhone 3GS -- is pleased with the battery life improvement of the iPhone 4, but still would like it to be better for phone calls specifically:
+iLounge -- which always is quite objective and was highly critical of the battery life of the iPhone 3G and iPhone 3GS -- was pleased with the battery life improvement of the iPhone 4, but still would like it to be better for phone calls specifically:

 As a general rule, iPhone 4 will require less mid-day charging as a multipurpose device than the iPhone 3G and 3GS -- a very welcome though not ideal return to the calling battery life of the original iPhone, with considerably more power under the hood in this newer model.
 While further battery improvements are still needed, the option to stretch iPhone 4's life by switching to EDGE for calling purposes does exist, expanding the promised calling time to 12 hours.
 We don't recommend actually doing this due to its negative impact on iPhone 4's numerous data features, but it’s an option.